ossdhaval/mysite/source/while-working/prompt-engineering.md

 - Perplexity AI: My go-to for source-backed research, current news and citations.
 - Groq 3: Blazing fast.
 Ideal for logic puzzles, short answers or coding.
 - DeepSeek: Surprisingly sharp at multimodal reasoning, good with charts, graphs and solving math problems step-by-step.

+#### start with a verb

+- Summarize
+- Compare
+- Rewrite
+- List
+- Explain

+This tells ChatGPT exactly what you want, which eliminates the guesswork (and potential for error).

+prompt: "Can you help me compare the best summer side dishes for a backyard barbecue?

+Better Prompt: "Compare easy side dishes for a backyard barbeque."